EAJS Conference, 24-28 August 2021

 Grants to support conference attendance

 The EAJS has applied to the Toshiba International Foundation for funds to support delegate attendance in the virtual EAJS conference in 2021.
-The Call for Applications outlining eligibility criteria and application rules will be published soon.
-The application period will begin on 12 April 2021, with a deadline of 3 May 2021.
-All applications must be submitted via the online form, which will made available from 12 April.
-Selection results will be announced by 12 May.
+The Call for Applications has been extended until 14 June.
+All applications must be submitted via the online form.
+Selection results will be announced end of June.
 In addition to meeting the application criteria, the awarding of a conference grant will be contingent on the approval of the funds requested for this purpose.

 EAJS is an association of scholars and researchers focusing on Japan, with ~1400 members from fifty nations.
 Its main objective is to stimulate and promote international academic exchange and research in the field of Japanese Studies across national borders.
 As its main activity, the EAJS has been organizing (almost) every three years since 1976 the world’s largest international interdisciplinary conference for Japanese Studies at various locations in Europe.